-Advice about benefits
+Advice about benefits and home sizes

-- what LHA rates are
+what Local Housing Allowance (LHA) rates are

-- when benefits can be paid directly to the landlord, and how to apply for Alternative Payment Arrangements (7)
+when benefits can be paid directly to the landlord, and how to apply for Alternative Payment Arrangements (11)

-- if rent deposit bonds and guarantee schemes can help with the upfront costs of renting
+how rent deposit bonds and guarantee schemes can help with the upfront costs of renting

 Training your staff